yfiton/yfiton/README.md

 ## Installation

-You can download one of the distributions from [releases](https://github.com/yfiton/yfiton/releases/latest) section.
+You can download one of the distributions from the [releases](https://github.com/yfiton/yfiton/releases/latest) section.

 Once unpacked, the folder associated to the distribution is referred to as `YFITON_HOME`.